-If you sometimes get a craving for PF Chang’s Mongolian beef like I do, you’ll be happy to know I’ve got you covered with this incredibly easy homemade 30-minute recipe that is even better than the original!
+If you sometimes get a craving for PF Chang’s Mongolian beef like I do, this incredibly easy 30-minute copycat recipe is even better than takeout.
+The homemade sweet, savory and sticky sauce will make this a family favorite.

 Copycat Mongolian Beef Recipe